authgear/authgear-server/docs/specs/app-initiated-sso-to-web.md

     - `state: string`: Similar to oauth `state`.
 Will be passed to `redirectURI` as a query parameter on complete.
   - Return:
     - The url which can then be opened in a browser.
+  - Error will be thrown if the current session does not support sso to web. i.e. x_device_browser_sso does not exist in scope.

+## Usecases

+1. We have a native mobile consumer app, and a cookie based web marketing site.
+We want the user to be authenticated when opening the marketing site from the mobile consumer app.

+- Steps:

+  1. In the mobile app, call `authenticate()` with `isSSOToWebEnabled=true`.
+The mobile app is in authenticated state after user completed the login flow.
+  2. In the mobile app, call `constructAuthenticatedURL()` with `redirect_uri=https://marketing-site.example.com`.
+An URL is returned from the method.
+  3. Open the system browser with the URL obtained in step 2.
+The user finally arrived `https://marketing-site.example.com` with authenticated state.

+2. We have a native mobile app which is able to start web SPAs inside the mobile app.
+We want the user to be considered authenticated as the same user of the native mobile appin inside the web SPAs.
+The web SPAs are refresh token based.

+- Steps:

+  1. In the mobile app, call `authenticate()` with `isSSOToWebEnabled=true,isSSOEnabled=true`.
+The mobile app is in authenticated state after user completed the login flow.
+  2. In the mobile app, call `constructAuthenticatedURL()` with `redirect_uri=https://spa.example.com`.
+An URL is returned from the method.
+  3. Open the system browser with the URL obtained in step 2.
+The user finally arrived `https://spa.example.com`.
+  4. The SPA hosted in `https://spa.example.com` should call the `authenticate()` method of the SDK with `isSSOEnabled=true`.
+  5. The user will see the continue screen of the auth ui.
+Press continue result in authenticated as the same user of the mobile app session.